jinjingngo/leetcode/JavaScript/Algorithms/231. Power of Two/README.md

 # [231.
 Power of Two](https://leetcode.com/problems/power-of-two/)

+## Description

-## Given an integer, write a function to determine if it is a power of two
+Given an integer, write a function to determine if it is a power of two.

 ## Example 1